 The Boosts tab shows you a list of your recent Boost notifications.
 Selecting a notification will show you more details, including the option to open the Canvas app to that corresponding page in Canvas.

 To filter your Boosts, select the Filter by Course option at the top of the Boosts screen.

 In addition to generating push notifications and emails for your classes, Boost also has a planner.
 The Boost planner looks similar to the To-Do in Canvas, but lets you add your own tasks and items that you will receive notifications for on your mobile device.
-Please note that any items you add to the planner in Boost will not sync back into Canvas.

 To mark an item as complete, select its checkbox.

 To add a sub-task for an existing item, select the red add button next to it, then enter your details.